 This exclusion is not valid in the case of semesters taken off for pregnancy and / or child-raising (also by the studying father), as in this case the party would not be in BAföG-supported education.

 Thus, students taking a semester off can, if fulfilling the further requirements for making a claim, receive standard maintenance and housing benefits.
 They will also receive health insurance via the job centre.
-Especially important in this regard: no official study may be carried out!
+Especially important in this regard: Only in absolutely exceptional cases may study credits be taken - please ask our social counseling service for advice on this!

 The student exception does not include the additional needs for pregnant women and single parents, nor the one-off benefits for pregnancy and birth, inasmuch as these are not covered by the income or assets to be taken into consideration.
 These can thus also be drawn by those who are regularly enrolled and studying or are carrying out academic work during a vacant semester.